Political Statement Cycle

 55 Pages Posted: 5 Sep 2018 Last revised: 18 Feb 2020

 Date Written: September 18, 2018

-Keywords: Re-Election Motives, Machine Learning, Minutes of Assembly, Political Budget Cycle
+Keywords: Re-election Incentives, Machine Learning, Minutes of Assembly, Political Budget Cycle

 JEL Classification: D72, H1